-Cladding should be fixed using non-corrosive screws.
-Dependant on site conditions (including severity of weathering, the aspect of the building and exposure to coastal and other environmental loadings) hot dipped galvanised, silicon bronze or stainless steel types should be used.
+Use non corrosive screws to fix the cladding.
+Dependant on site conditions (including severity of weathering, the aspect of the building and exposure to coastal and other environmental loadings), hot dipped galvanised, silicon bronze or stainless steel types should be used.

-2.12.
-FINISHING SYSTEMS
+2.12 FINISHING SYSTEMS